rrauschenbach/FeedExpander/README.md

 ## Install
  * Take the expander-x.x.x.jar, config.yml, whitelist.txt and htusers files and copy them all together where you want to run the feed expander. `cp config.yml htusers whitelist.txt target/expander-x.x.x.jar /tmp/`
- * Edit the config.yml and change the htuser file if you like.
+ * Edit the config.yml and change the htuser and whitelist.txt.
  * Start the service with `java -jar expander-x.x.x.jar server config.yml`

 ## Security hints